-With Missguided, their main audience is females aged 16-30, which makes Instagram the perfect channel for them.
+Missguided’s main audience are females aged 16-30, which makes Instagram the perfect channel for them.

 With this demographic context in mind, Missguided has populated their newsfeed with holiday-style, edgy images from young, fashion-forward social influencers, models, celebrities and sought-after figures within youth popular culture.

-This includes people such as Kady McDermott who appeared on Love Island in 2017, who also has over 900K followers.
+This includes people such as Kady McDermott who appeared on Love Island in 2017, who also has over 1.3 million followers.

-Their images feature lifestyles snapshots of individuals wearing their clothes at festivals, beach holidays or in cute urban settings, situations and locations.
-The Missguided demographic can then relate to this and be inspired by.
+Their images feature lifestyles snapshots of individuals wearing their clothes at festivals, beach holidays or in aesthetic urban settings, situations and locations.
+The Missguided demographic can then relate to this and be inspired by it.

 This results in some of their images receiving over 30-40k likes a piece.

 While they’ve successfully encompassed a youthful aesthetic with their lifestyle imagery, they’ve also done this through their ‘motivational quote’ posts.
-These feature miniature anecdotes or reflections that are specifically aimed at reflecting the lives of younger people.
-This is done by using all the appropriate language and situational context.
+These feature miniature anecdotes or reflections are specifically aimed at reflecting the lives of younger people.
+This is done by using appropriate language and situational context.